anna-kay/Reddit-summarization/datasets/filtering/readme.md

   * that are not useful

 **Step 6:**  inspect the rest of the dataset for duplicates of summaries (column 'tldr' -> 'clean_text'), i.e., find the candidate duplicates based on the 'tldr' column

-**Step 7:**  Compare the corresponding source texts ('documents' column) to figure out if they are actual duplicates.
+            Then compare the corresponding source texts ('documents' column) to figure out if they are actual duplicates.

   * to compare the source texts for similarity ROUGE-2 recall is used